julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Inhalation was internal.
 It crossed into the body itself.

-This mattered.

-When smoke enters the lungs, it is no longer symbolic.
+When smoke enters the lungs, it is **no longer symbolic**.
 It becomes physical, immediate, and often unpredictable.
 Because of that, inhaled herbs were usually tied to specific acts:

 - entering trance
 - preparing for spirit contact